Learn about actual and potential costs

 Buyers should ensure that the supplier's products will be able to meet all required specifications.

 Buyers should take a supplier's location into account for the purpose of transportation costs and potential maintenance.

 Buyers should relay all important dates in the RFP timeline, such as when proposals are due, when interviews will take place and when bid awards will be announced.

 Buyers should provide the RFP schedule and expected timeline for product delivery.

 Evaluate major factors to mitigate risk

-The level of risk across the supply chain for compressors is medium.
-First-tier suppliers, which include iron and steel manufacturers, nonferrous metal foundry product manufacturers and industrial supply wholesalers, introduce a medium level of risk to the supply chain.
-These first-tier suppliers have limited negotiation power when sourcing their key...
+The level of risk across the supply chain for compressors is high.
+First-tier suppliers, which include iron and steel manufacturers, nonferrous metal foundry product manufacturers and industrial supply wholesalers, introduce a medium-to-high levels of risk to the supply chain.
+These suppliers have limited negotiation power when sourcing their key inputs,...
 Subscribe to learn more.